 Many minivans and three-row SUVs offer a choice of seating in the second row: two seats on either side of the car (often called captain’s chairs) or three seats across (often called a bench, even though it’s never a true bench*).
-Many family-oriented car buying guides tell you that captain’s chairs are the best choice, particularly for those who need third row access; however, we feel very strongly that the bench is always better than captain’s chairs, especially for families with young kids.
+While many family-oriented car buying guides tell you that captain’s chairs are the best choice, particularly for those who need third row access, we feel very strongly that a bench is always better than captain’s chairs, especially for families with young kids.

 Understandably, many families fold their third row down to have more cargo space.
 With captain’s chairs, though, that leaves a large gap for cargo to fly forward toward kids and adults in a crash.
 In this scenario there is no barrier that will safely divide cargo and passengers: even pressure-mounted dog screens have been shown to dislodge easily in cars and turn into projectiles.
 A bench seat closes the gap and reduces the probability of cargo flying forward.

 Anytime you have to drive a fifth person in a car with captain’s chairs, they’ll have to sit in the third row.
 That means you can’t keep the third row down to add significant storage space to your vehicle.
 We know what you might think next: I’ll just fold down part of the third row if one person is sitting there!
 Not a good idea.
 When anyone, child or adult, sits in the third row, it’s by far safest to keep the entire third row up.
 Because everything becomes significantly heavier in a crash (due to G-forces), the passenger in the third row is at great risk of being hit and killed by anything in the trunk.
 Even a 20-pound stroller can transform to weigh 500 pounds in a crash thanks to G-forces – not something you want hitting your passenger.
 Keep the entire third row up as a barrier, and put your fifth passenger on the bench.